kandregulasaisri3-source/AI-Resume-Analyzer/README.md

 Computer Science and Data Science Engineering

-Dadi Institute of Engineering and Technology## Setup
+Dadi Institute of Engineering and Technology

-1. Clone the repository.
-2. Install the dependencies:

-pip install -r requirements.txt

-3. Create a .env file:

 GEMINI_API_KEY=YOUR_API_KEY